nas5w/100-days-of-code-frontend/README.md

 ### :book: Learning Areas and Ideas

-## React*
+## React

+\* Some alternatives: Vue, Angular, Ember

 React (also known as React.js or ReactJS) is a JavaScript library for building user interfaces.
 It is maintained by Facebook and a community of individual developers and companies.
 React can be used as a base in the development of single-page or mobile applications.
-Complex React applications usually require the use of additional libraries for state management, routing, and interaction with an API. (source: [Wikipedia](https://en.wikipedia.org/wiki/React_(JavaScript_library)))
+Complex React applications usually require the use of additional libraries for state management, routing, and interaction with an API. (source: [Wikipedia](<https://en.wikipedia.org/wiki/React_(JavaScript_library)>))

 ### :bulb: Quick Takeaway

+Front-end JavaScript frameworks are at the forefront of modern front-end development.
+One important takeaway here is that React, despite being incredibly popular, is only a library for building user interfaces whereas frameworks like Vue and Angular aim to be more full-featured.
+For example, if you build an application with in React that needs to route to different views, you'll need to bring in something like `react-router`.

 ### :book: Learning Areas and Ideas

-## Redux*
+## Redux

+Redux is a predictable state container for JavaScript apps.
+It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
+On top of that, it provides a great developer experience, such as live code editing combined with a time traveling debugger.
+(Source: [redux.js.org](https://redux.js.org/introduction/getting-started))

 ### :bulb: Quick Takeaway

+As you build bigger and bigger front-end applications, you start realizing that it's hard to maintain application state: things like the if the user is logged in, who the user is, and generally what's going on in the application.
+Redux is a great library that helps you maintain a single source of state on which your application can base its logic.

 ### :book: Learning Areas and Ideas

-## Jest*
+## Jest

+Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
+It works with projects using: Babel, TypeScript, Node, React, Angular, Vue and more!
+(Source: [jestjs.io](https://jestjs.io))

 ### :bulb: Quick Takeaway

+It is very important to set up automated testing for your front-end projects.
+Setting up automated testing will allow you to make future changes with confidence--if you make changes and your tests still pass, you will be fairly comfortable you didn't break any existing functionality.
+There are too many testing frameworks to list; Jest is simply one of my favorties.

 ### :book: Learning Areas and Ideas

 ## TypeScript

+TypeScript is an open-source programming language developed and maintained by Microsoft.
+It is a strict syntactical superset of JavaScript, and adds optional static typing to the language.
+TypeScript is designed for development of large applications and transcompiles to JavaScript.
+As TypeScript is a superset of JavaScript, existing JavaScript programs are also valid TypeScript programs.
+TypeScript may be used to develop JavaScript applications for both client-side and server-side (Node.js) execution.
+(Source: [Wikipedia](https://en.wikipedia.org/wiki/TypeScript))

 ### :bulb: Quick Takeaway

+\* Alternative: Flow

+JavaScript is dynamically typed.
+However, it is a common belief that static typing (i.e., specifying variable types, classes, interfaces ahead of time) is both clearer and reduces the likelihood of defects/bugs.
+Regardless of how you feel on the topic, it's important to at least get a feel for a statically-typed version of JavaScript like TypeScript.
+Note that TypeScript compiles down to JavaScript so it can be interpreted by browsers (i.e., browsers don't natively interpret TypeScript).

 ### :book: Learning Areas and Ideas

-## NextJS*
+## NextJS

+Next.js is a minimalistic framework for server-rendered React applications.
+(Source: [Next.js — React Server Side Rendering Done Right](https://hackernoon.com/next-js-react-server-side-rendering-done-right-f9700078a3b6))

 ### :bulb: Quick Takeaway

+Now we're getting advanced!
+By now you've built a React (or Vue or Angular) application that does quite a bit of work in the browser.
+For various reasons (e.g., SEO, concerns over client performance), you might actually want your front-end application to be rendered on the server rather than the client.
+That's where a framework like next.js comes in.

 ### :book: Learning Areas and Ideas

+# But What About X?

+This list is supposed to give you broad exposure to the front-end ecosystem, but it's simply impossible to hit on every single topic, not to mention the myriad tools within each area!
+If you do think I missed something very important, please see the [Contributing](#contributing) section to see how you can help make this guide better.

 # Contibuting

 This is a work in progress and I very much appreciate any help in maintaining this knowledge base!

 When contributing to this repository, please first discuss the change you wish to make via issue before making a change.
 Otherwise, it will be very hard to understand your proposal and could potentially result in you putting in a lot of work to a change that won't get merged.